svaloumas/iocast/README.md

 	result := <-j.Wait()
 ```

-See [examples](_example/) for detailed illustration of how to run simple tasks and pipelines.
+See [examples](_example/) for a detailed illustration of how to run simple tasks and pipelines.